-Ubuntu 26.04 LTS "Resolute Raccoon" was released yesterday, April 23, 2026.
-Starting today, you can deploy it on all Dedimax Cloud and VPS servers.
+Ubuntu 26.04 LTS "Resolute Raccoon" landed yesterday, April 23, 2026.
+Starting today, you can deploy it on every Dedimax Cloud and VPS server.
 Dedicated server support will follow progressively over the coming weeks.

-This is a major LTS release — supported until April 2031 (or April 2036 with Ubuntu Pro ESM).
-If you run servers, this is the version you'll likely stick with for the next two to five years.
+This is a major LTS release, supported until April 2031 (or April 2036 if you go with Ubuntu Pro ESM).
+If you run servers, this is the version you'll probably stick with for the next two to five years.

-Here's what's new, what matters for server workloads, and how to upgrade your existing servers.
+Here's what changed, what actually matters for server workloads, and how to upgrade what you already run.

 The biggest change under the hood.
-Kernel 7.0 ships with stable Rust driver support, a new Time-Slice Priority (TIP) scheduler that reduces latency under heavy workloads, and XFS self-healing capabilities.
-If you run databases or high-I/O workloads, you should see measurable improvements.
+Kernel 7.0 ships with stable Rust driver support, a new Time-Slice Priority (TIP) scheduler that cuts latency under heavy load, and XFS self-healing.
+Databases and high-I/O workloads should see real improvements here.

-Ubuntu 26.04 replaces several core system utilities with Rust-based alternatives.
-The most notable: sudo-rs is now the default sudo provider.
-Same interface, same commands, but written in Rust for memory safety.
-You won't notice the difference in daily use, but it closes an entire class of potential security vulnerabilities.
+Ubuntu 26.04 swaps out several core system utilities for Rust-based alternatives.
+The big one: sudo-rs is now the default sudo provider.
+Same interface, same commands, just written in Rust for memory safety.
+You won't notice anything in daily use, but it kills off an entire class of potential vulnerabilities.

-This is the one to watch. systemd 259 removes cgroup v1 support entirely.
-If you run Docker, LXC, or any containers, they must use cgroup v2.
-Docker 20.10 and newer supports this natively, but if you're running an older Docker version, you'll need to upgrade before moving to Ubuntu 26.04.
+This one needs attention. systemd 259 drops cgroup v1 support completely.
+If you run Docker, LXC, or any containers, they have to use cgroup v2.
+Docker 20.10 and newer handles this natively, but if you're stuck on an older Docker version, upgrade it before moving to 26.04.

 Check your current cgroup version: